-The ordinal for the current wrap log file in the range 1..MaxNoFiles, where MaxNoFiles is specified by the open/l option size or set by change\size/2.
+The ordinal for the current wrap log file in the range 1..MaxNoFiles, where MaxNoFiles is specified by the open/1 option size or set by change_size/2.

+'''

-{no\overflows, {SinceLogWasOpened, SinceLastInfo}}}
+{no_overflows, {SinceLogWasOpened, SinceLastInfo}}

+'''

-SinceLogWasOpened (SinceLastInfo) is the number of times a wrap log file has been filled up and a new one is opened or inc\wrap\file/1 has been called since the disk log was last opened (info/1 was last called).
+SinceLogWasOpened (SinceLastInfo) is the number of times a wrap log file has been filled up and a new one is opened or inc_wrap_file/1 has been called since the disk log was last opened (info/1 was last called).
 The first time info/2 is called after a log was (re)opened or truncated, the two values are equal.

-Notice that functions chunk/2, 3, bchunk/2, 3, and $chunk_step/3$ do not affect any value returned by info/1.
+Notice that functions chunk/2,3, bchunk/2,3, and chunk_step/3 do not affect any value returned by info/1.